Paul Robeson: Treatment in East Germany

 In August 1963, disturbed about his treatment, friends and family had Robeson transferred to the Buch Clinic in East Berlin.
 Given psychotherapy and less medication, his physicians found him still "completely without initiative" and they expressed "doubt and anger" about the "high level of barbiturates and ECT" that had been administered in London.
 He rapidly improved, though his doctor stressed that "what little is left of Paul's health must be quietly conserved."

 1963–1976: Retirement

 In December 1963, Robeson returned to the United States and for the remainder of his life lived mainly in seclusion.

-He momentarily assumed a role in the civil rights movement, making a few major public appearances before falling seriously ill during a tour.
-Double pneumonia and a kidney blockage in 1965 nearly killed him.
+He briefly assumed a role in the civil rights movement, making a few major public appearances before falling seriously ill during a tour.
+In 1965, he was hospitalized with Double pneumonia and a kidney blockage which nearly killed him.

-Invitations to civil rights movement
+Invitations to become involved in the civil rights movement

-Robeson was contacted by both Bayard Rustin and James Farmer about the possibility of becoming involved with the mainstream of the Civil Rights Movement.
+Robeson was contacted by Bayard Rustin and James Farmer, who asked him about the possibility of becoming involved in the mainstream of the Civil Rights Movement.

 Because of Rustin's past anti-Communist stances, Robeson declined to meet with him.
 Robeson eventually met with Farmer, but because he was asked to denounce Communism and the Soviet Union in order to assume a place in the mainstream, Robeson adamantly declined.